- 22 Resorts

 Steamboat, Colorado, Resort Overview Video //

-Unlike some ski areas, where the best beginner and intermediate terrain is located near the base, Steamboat’s friendliest groomers are at the very top: Nicknamed “Wally World,” the blue runs served by the Sunshine Express Lift are mellow, scenic (with soul-inflating views over the Yampa Valley) and wide (so beginners never feel crowded by others).
+Unlike some ski areas, where the best beginner and intermediate terrain is located near the base, Steamboat’s friendliest groomers are at the very top.
+Nicknamed “Wally World,” the blue runs served by the Sunshine Express Lift are mellow and wide.
 The trees bordering these runs are similarly forgiving, and allow bolder members of the family to weave among the pines while more timid skiers stick to the open run—all the while staying within yards of one another.
 Plus, Wally World is first to catch the sun’s rays—a plus on nippy mornings.
 On lower mountain, be sure to hit Swinger: This green slope runs parallel to the always-jammed Right-O-Way and sees so little traffic that it offers uncut corduroy late into the afternoon.

 Located between downtown and the resort, Freshies (595 South Lincoln Avenue; 970-879-8099) crams rainbow-hued veggies and top-quality cheeses (like aged white cheddar) into Steamboat’s best omelettes.
 The sweets are fantastic too: Try the famous cinnamon rolls or a plate of dried cherry granola pancakes.
 Colorful pendant lamps and exotic fresh flowers (never carnations!) complement the colorful food.
 In downtown, cruise into the Steaming Bean (635 Lincoln Avenue; 970-879-3393) for a stuffed croissant and cappuccino or fresh-made smoothie.